offen/offen/README.md

 - Only delete usage data or opt out completely at any time.

 __What you see__
-Data of all pages where your Offen installation is active.
+Data of all pages where your installation is active.
 For example:

 ![Example A](https://offen.github.io/press-kit/offen-material/gfx-GitHub-Example-A.svg)

 __What your users see__
-Data of all pages a user has visited where your Offen installation is active.
+Data of all pages a user has visited where your installation is active.
 For example:

 ![Example B](https://offen.github.io/press-kit/offen-material/gfx-GitHub-Example-B.svg)